shrinha/Engish-To-Hindi-NMT-ChromeExtension/README.md

 * Transformers Library and Numpy

       pip install numpy transformers
-* Additionally, ensure that you have Python installed for running app.py (and pip if you intend to use the above commands)

 ### 4) Load the Eng2Hin Folder as Extension in your Chrome browser
 * Go to the Extensions page by entering chrome://extensions in a new tab.
 (By design chrome:// URLs are not linkable).
 Alternatively, click the Extensions menu puzzle button and select Manage Extensions at the bottom of the menu.